-A trial court may grant a mistrial only where the incident upon which the motion is based is of such a nature that its unavoidable effect is to the defendant deprive of а fair trial by preventing the jury from weighing and rendering a Likewise, a mistrial true verdict. is not where cautionary instructions necessary are adequate to overcome any possible prejudice.
+A trial court may grant a mistrial only where the incident upon which the motion is based is of such a nature that its unavoidable effect is to deprive the defendant of a fair trial by preventing the jury from weighing and rendering a true verdict.
+Likewise, a mistrial is not necessary where cautionary instructions are adequate to overcome any possible prejudice.